Health and Safety Code 120291 HS has been repealed. Previously, the law made it it a California felony to:

 - breast milk.14

 The section applies only to donations to medical centers and semen or breast milk banks.
 It also applies only when such donation is for the purpose of distribution.
+You can find out more information on the differences between a felony and a misdemeanor here.

 Moreover, the law does not apply to blood donated for your own use.
 So if you give blood before you undergo surgery in case you need a transfusion, you are not guilty of violating HS 1221.5 HS.15